Paper doll: History

 Paper dolls have been around as long as there has been paper, perhaps hundreds or even thousands of years by some estimates.
-Faces or other objects were applied to the paper and they were used during religious rituals and ceremonies in the Asian cultures many centuries ago.
+Faces or other objects were applied to the paper and used during religious rituals and ceremonies in Asian cultures many centuries ago.
 The Japanese used paper for origami, the art of paper folding, and dating back to 800 AD they folded paper figurines in the shape of kimono.
-Balinese people made paper and leather into puppets since before the Common Era.
+Balinese people made paper and leather into puppets since before the Christian Era.
 Other cultures around the world have had paper formations or paper art, including in Poland, where they were called Wycinanki.
-These early types of paper figures differ from typical paper dolls today, as no clothes were made to be used with the dolls.
+These early types of paper figures differ from typical modern paper dolls, as no clothes were made to be used with the dolls.

 The first manufactured paper doll was “Little Fanny”, produced by S&J Fuller, London, in 1810.
 In Europe, particularly France, the first paper dolls were popular since the mid-18th century.
 The oldest known paper doll card is hosted by Germanisches Nationalmuseum and was printed around 1650 in Southern Germany, showing two female figures with a number of dresses, pieces of headgear, hairstyles and accessories.
-The paper was jointed and they were called pantins meaning dancing or jumping jack puppet.
+The paper was jointed and called pantins, meaning dancing or jumping jack puppet.
 They were intended to entertain adults and spread throughout high society.
 They were drawn or painted like people with fashions for each doll.
 These were more similar to contemporary Western paper dolls.
-Rare hand-painted sets of paper figures dating to the late 1780s can be found in some museums today.
+Rare hand-painted sets of paper figures dating to the late 1780s can be found in some museums.

-"The History and Adventures of Little Henry", by J. Belcher, was the first American toy that included paper dolls.
+"The History and Adventures of Little Henry", by J. Belcher was the first American toy that included paper dolls.
 Published in 1812, this book prompted children to act out various scenes with the paper dolls that were included.